yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Overview is highlighted on the left-hand menu for App Service](media/app-service-overview-menu-item.png "Overview menu item")

-11. At this point, selecting the **URL** for the App Service on the Overview blade will still result in an error being return.
-This is because SQL Managed Instance has a private IP address in its own VNet.
-To connect an application, you need to configure access to the VNet where Managed Instance is deployed, which you will do in the next excise.
+11. At this point, selecting the **URL** for the App Service on the Overview blade still results in an error being return.
+This is because SQL Managed Instance has a private IP address in its VNet.
+To connect an application, you need to configure access to the VNet where Managed Instance is deployed, which you handle in the next exercise.

 ## Exercise 4: Integrate App Service with the virtual network

 Duration: 15 minutes

-In this exercise, you will Integrate your App Service with the virtual network that was created during the Before the hands-on lab exercises.
+In this exercise, you Integrate your App Service with the virtual network that was created during the Before the hands-on lab exercises.
 The ARM template created a Gateway subnet on the VNet, as well as a Virtual Network Gateway.
-Both of these resources are required to integrate App Service, and connect to SQL MI.
+Both of these resources are required to integrate App Service and connect to SQL MI.

 ### Task 1: Set point-to-site addresses

-In this task, you will configure the client address pool.
-This is a range of private IP addresses that you will specify below.
+In this task, you configure the client address pool.
+This is a range of private IP addresses that you specify below.
 Clients that connect over a Point-to-Site VPN dynamically receive an IP address from this range.
-You will use a private IP address range that does not overlap with the VNet you will connect to.
+You use a private IP address range that does not overlap with the VNet.

 1. Navigate to the **hands-on-lab-SUFFIX-vnet-gateway** Virtual network gateway in the [Azure portal](https://portal.azure.com) by selecting it from the list of resources in the hands-on-lab-SUFFIX resource group.